2016 ANNUAL REPORT

 FROM: Lisa Freiberg, County Clerk

-Other County Clerk duties include issuing marriage, DNR and recreational vehicle licenses; processing domestic partnership applications; distributing dog licenses to municipalities and administering the dog license fund; compiling and distributing the Directory of County Officials; and maintaining a myriad of records, including county contracts, highway relocation maps, veterans’ graves and other duties included in State Statute §59.23.
+Other County Clerk responsibilities include issuing marriage licenses; processing timber cutting notices; distributing dog licenses to municipalities and administering the dog license fund; compiling and distributing the Directory of County Officials; and maintaining a myriad of records, including county contracts, highway relocation maps, veterans’ graves and other duties included in State Statute §59.23.

-Attached is the 2015 Annual Report of the Office of the Fond du Lac County Clerk.
+Attached is the 2016 Annual Report of the Office of the Fond du Lac County Clerk.
 Detailed in the report are the number of marriage licenses issued and the revenue generated.
-There were 560 marriage licenses, compared to 562 in 2014, and 20 waivers, which is 16 less than the previous year.
-No domestic partnerships were issued, and there were no domestic partnership terminations.
+There were 528 marriage licenses, compared to 560 in 2015, and 19 waivers, which is one less than the previous year.
+No domestic partnership licenses were issued, and there were no domestic partnership terminations.

-There were 471 DNR licenses, stamps and permits sold, compared to 441 in 2014.
-In 2015, there were 28 recreational vehicle transactions, compared to 27 the prior year.
-Although the numbers seem low, the public greatly appreciates being able to purchase licenses from this office.
+There were 294 DNR license, stamp, permit and recreational vehicle transactions.
+Although the numbers seem low, customers appreciate being able to purchase licenses from this office.
 Because it is a valued service that does not put a burden on the office, we are pleased to continue serving as a DNR agent.

 Thank you for your continued support.
-If you have any questions, please feel free to contact me at any time.
+If you have questions or concerns, please feel free to contact me at any time.